filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 Requires the `v4l` flag to be enabled.
 Pass the `--enable-libv4l2` option to the configure script.
 Build the FFmpeg library with v4l-utils support.
 Provide an ability to use the `libv4l2` userspace library to add support for a wider range of the video capture devices.
 Enable the `-use_libv4l2` runtime option to use this library.

 This flag should be enabled if it is desired to use the userspace `libv4l2` library, instead of direct kernel calls.

+### libxml2
+Pass the `--enable-libxml2` option to the configure script.
+Use the `libxml2` library to support the XML parsing, necessary for demuxing DASH (Dynamic Adaptive Streaming over HTTP) content,  an adaptive bitrate streaming technique that enables high quality streaming of media content that works by breaking the content into a sequence of small HTTP-based file segments.

+This flag can be safely disabled, unless there is a need to grab DASH streams, such as live broadcasts, movies, etc.

+### lv2
+Pass the `--enable-lv2` option to the configure script.
+Enable support for the LV2 (LADSPA Version 2) plugins, providing an ability to load any LADSPA (Linux Audio Developer's Simple Plugin API) v2 plugin at runtime using the `lv2` command-line option.

+This flag should normally be disabled, unless there is a need to load and use LV2 plugins.

 ### lzma
 Pass the `--enable-lzma` option to the configure script.
 Use the `liblzma` library to provide the LZMA compression support in the TIFF decoder.
 This can be useful when converting a sequence of TIFF images into a video file and source images are LZMA-compressed.